-In February 2016, the FASB issued an accounting standard update which modifies the accounting for leasing arrangements, particularly those arrangements classified as operating leases.
+In February 2016, the FASB issued an Accounting Standards Update ("ASU") No. 2016-02, Leases (Topic 842) which modifies the accounting for leasing arrangements, particularly those arrangements classified as operating leases under previous lease accounting rules.
 This update will require entities to recognize the assets and liabilities arising from operating leases on the balance sheet.
+The Company is in the process of evaluating the effect of adopting ASC 842 upon its adoption for the fiscal year starting January 1, 2022.